 The defendant won and Kleargear was forced to accept they could not bully and extort people into saying only what they wanted online.

-Wu is calling for protection of Actress Brie Larson from Harassment online from online harassment.
+Wu is calling for protection of Actress Brie Larson from online harassment.
 Almost all major social media and media websites have rules regarding harassment of someone based any many different factors.
 One of those factors being a persons Gender.
 The strongest form of rule enforcement on twitter is not threats of violence against a person.
 It is if you miss gender or make homophobic remarks.
 Neither of which are a respectful thing to do, and most tech companies have rules in place to deal with these issues.
-Are the perfect no. Will they be perfect if we use the government to enforce them, not even close.
+Are they perfect no. Will they be perfect if we use the government to enforce them, not even close.

 If Wu really wants to see people behave in a certain manner perhaps Wu, Larson, and many others in Hollywood should take a look at wonder women’s performance.
 Perhaps they should evaluate there own behavior, words , and actions to see if there is something they have done to promote or create the problem she would like addressed with legislation.
 Perhaps if Larson and others like her in Hollywood could focus on making great films, and then promoting those films in a pure and positive manner the response that receive back would not be what it currently is.
 Hitting someone and then crying the victim when you are hit back is childish at best and insane at worst.
 If Wu thinks that Larson is an innocent victim of man hating internet dwellers she has simply not done her research.
 Meta critic scores from users reviews have the film in the low 60’s with a fairly even ratio of male female reviews and a spread of them across the percentile of scores.
 If this was simply an army of online trolls the amount of reviews across all site both consumer and professional would not be as poor to mediocre as they are.
 The truth is Captain Marvel is a mediocre film by all accounts, and the root of that mediocrity stems from people like Wu, whom focus on messaging inside of media more then they do the quality of the content itself.
 Here is the trick Wu.
 Do something great and people will acknowledge your greatness.
 Since you continue to not produce things that people think are of worth, you continue to get nothing you want in return.